- Bad sectors are a common occurrence when using a PC, especially in old machines.

 4. Fix disk errors via Command Prompt

 On Windows 10, you can run a disk check using Command Prompt.
 There are also two more commands that you can use to detect and repair logical and physical issues.

 - Press the Windows key + S, type cmd, and select Run as administrator under Command Prompt.

 - Type the command below and hit Enter:

 - Replace C with the letter of your hard drive partition.

-The chkdsk D: /f command detects and repairs logical issues affecting your drive.
+The chkdsk D: /f /r command detects and repairs logical issues affecting your drive.
 To repair physical issues, run the /r parameter as well, as shown in the screenshot below.

-Also, if you’ve got additional tips and suggestions on how to fix bad sectors in Windows 10, you can list them in the comments below.
+If you’ve got additional tips and suggestions on how to fix bad sectors in Windows 10, you can list them in the comments below.